How to Boost Your Child's Immune System - Wakunaga of America

 How to Boost Your Child’s Immune System

 Keeping kids healthy can be a challenge.
-And with cold and flu season upon us, it’s even harder to prevent a fever or those pesky sniffles.
+And with cold and flu season just around the corner, it’s even harder to prevent a fever or those pesky sniffles.
 But how can you fend off those seasonal ailments?

 Encouraging healthy habits is a good first step.
 Adding a kid-friendly supplement can also boost immunity to help your child stay healthy all year long.